AdobeDocs/support-resources.en/help/adobe-support-tools-guide/escalation-management.md

 ---
 # Escalation Management

-**Escalation Management** is a self-service feature in Experience League Support.
+**Escalation Management** is a self-service feature in Adobe Experience League Support.
 It enables customers to take direct action on support cases, provides real-time case visibility through AI-generated summaries, and offers structured escalation options to support faster resolution of critical issues.

 ## Case Summary

-**[!UICONTROL Case Summary]** feature provides an AI-generated overview of a support case.
+The **[!UICONTROL Case Summary]** feature provides an AI-generated overview of a support case.
 It summarizes comments, actions, and interactions to date so you can review the latest status without reading the full case history.

 To access the **[!UICONTROL Case Summary]**, follow the steps below:

-1. Navigate to **[!UICONTROL My Cases]** in Experience League Support.
+1. Navigate to **[!UICONTROL My Cases]** in Adobe Experience League Support.
 2. Find the case you wish to review from the case list.
 3. In the **[!UICONTROL Case Summary]** column, click **Case Summary** for the case.